2sherpas/2sherpas.github.io/_posts/2020-03-15-quarkus-supersonic-java.md

 By extending `PanacheEntity` we automatically have all the common operations like `.findById(id)`, `findAll()`... plus our custom queries.
 In our case we've defined a custom query that list employees by departments.

 And that's all, no additional classes for repositories needed.
+Really nice.

 We are going to write a simple test before to release the app, and we are good to go!: